Ashley Gjøvik: Termination

+National Labor Relations Board charges

+Gjøvik alleged her termination was retaliatory for speaking out about environmental concerns, harassment, and sexism.
+She filed a complaint with the NLRB, asking for reinstatement.
+She disagreed with the characterization that her disclosure of the internal Glimmer application to the Verge and on social media was confidential, instead contending she was engaging in protected activity by voicing her concerns about employee privacy.
+In September 2025, the NLRB dismissed the charges that Apple had suspended and fired her illegally.

 Gjøvik filed two additional charges with the NLRB against Apple the following month, after a company-wide memo from Tim Cook was leaked to the press on September 21, 2021.
 The memo was criticized for conflating product leaks with employee activism around workplace conditions, and for including the line, "people who leak confidential information do not belong here," which some interpreted as threatening.
 Gjøvik alleged that the memo and several other policies in the employee handbook illegally inhibit staff from exercising their federally-protected rights to discuss wages and talk to the press.
-In an April 2025 settlement with the NLRB, Apple stated that their employment "Confidentiality and Intellectual Property Agreement" with their workers "does not include wages, hours, and working conditions," nor prohibit employees from speaking to the press about those topics.
-In September 2025, the NLRB dismissed the charges regarding Cook's memo and charges that Apple had suspended and fired her illegally.
+In an April 2025 settlement with the NLRB, Apple was required to recognize that their employment "Confidentiality and Intellectual Property Agreement" with their workers "does not include wages, hours, and working conditions," nor prohibit employees from speaking to the press about those topics.
+The following September, the NLRB dismissed the charges regarding Cook's memo.

+Gjovik v.
+Apple Inc.

-Gjøvik filed a retaliation lawsuit against Apple in California for complaints she made with federal and state agencies in September 2023, which was mostly dismissed on October 1, 2024.
-In February 2025, Judge Edward M. Chen determined that Gjøvik had adequately alleged that Apple violated the California Whistleblower Act for a complaint filed with the California Department of Industrial Relations over her environmental concerns about the Superfund site.
+Gjovik v.
+Apple Inc. was a pro se whistleblower retaliation and wrongful dismissal lawsuit filed by Gjøvik in September 2023 against Apple in the United States District Court for the Northern District of California for complaints she made with federal and state agencies in 2021.
+The case was dismissed in summary judgment that found in favor of Apple on June 24, 2026.
+While most of the initial complaint was dismissed in October 2024, in February 2025, Judge Edward M. Chen determined that Gjøvik had adequately alleged that Apple violated the California Whistleblower Act for a complaint filed with the California Department of Industrial Relations over her environmental concerns about her office, located on the TRW Microwave Superfund site.
 The claim had previously been dismissed due to the one year statute of limitations, but Chen said the doctrine of equitable tolling applied.

+AI hallucinations

+The case is foundational in the district due to Gjøvik’s inclusion of AI hallucinations in her filings.
+In May 2025, Chen warned her that future instances would result in a finding of contempt of court and revocation of her pro se privileges.
+It has been cited repeatedly by judges in its application of Federal Rule of Civil Procedure 11 regarding AI usage and the conduct of litigants and their attorneys and serves as the operative standard in the district.
+It is also among the cases discussed and used in the American Bar Association Model Rules of Professional Conduct.